highchair/artinruins-com/_property/modern-diner.md

     caption: 'Photo from the Library of Congress, HABS RI-385, taken by the Pawtucket Planning Dept.'
   - url: modern-diner-loc-1984-09.jpg
     caption: 'Photo from the Library of Congress, HABS RI-385, taken by the Pawtucket Planning Dept.'
+  - url: modern-diner-pawtlib-1986-on-a-flatbed.jpg
+    caption: 'The Diner being moved from its Dexter Street location to its new East Avenue location — Photo part of the collection of the Pawtucket Library on Flickr'
+  - url: modern-diner-jh-2009-03-01.jpg
+    caption: 'We don’t usually display photos out of order by date, but this shows the outline of the diner left on the building it butted up against on Dexter Street post-move, 2009'
   - url: modern-diner-loc-1987-11-02.jpg
     caption: 'Photo from the Library of Congress, HABS RI-385, taken by Mike Cassidy'
   - url: modern-diner-loc-1987-11-03.jpg